How to Start an Apprentice Program from Scratch

 Components of a successful apprenticeship program

 According to the US Bureau of Labor Statistics, the machinist, fabricator, tool and dye maker, electrician, and technician occupations have the most serious shortages of skilled employees.
-These crucial roles need a great deal of training, but pay decent salaries.
+For employers in these industries, an apprenticeship program can be an effective solution for recruiting and training talent.

-Learn-while-you-earn programs are a great way to overcome this skilled trades gap.
-By attracting potential employees who might not have considered a career in the trades, and providing them with on-the-job training in a lucrative industry, you’re creating a high quality career path.
+Learn-while-you-earn programs are a great way for companies to build a strong workforce while also attracting job seekers who may not have previously considered a career in the trades.
+By providing structured, on-the-job training in a lucrative industry, you’re creating a high-quality career path that benefits both the apprentice and your business.

 Apprenticeships also improve employee retention rates — once an apprentice has completed their program, they're more likely to stay with your company and continue working in their chosen trade.

-When you start an apprenticeship program, there are a few key components that will make it successful:
+When you start an apprenticeship program for your company, there are a few key components that will make it successful:

 1. Clear goals and objectives